SchuhBaum/SBCameraScroll/ReadMe.md

 A: One thing that helped multiple people is to delete the 'Rain World\BepInEx' folder and then verifying the integrity of the game files in steam.

 Q: The game freezes when entering a region.
 How to fix this?
 A: The game might actually not be frozen.
 The mod needs to generate files for each region.
 This can take time (>1 minute).
 Wait a bit.
 If the game actually crashed then you have an exceptionLog.txt in your Rain World folder.
 If that is the case then proceed with the section `Bug reports`.

+Q: My game actually crashed.
+What happened?
+A: Your game might have run out of memory.
+So far I haven't found a solution to this.
+As a workaround, I recommend that you restart your game from time to time (see `Known issues`).

 ### Bug reports
 Please post bugs on the Rain World Discord server (https://discord.gg/rainworld) in the channel #modding-support.